Executive Policy #7

 Revision Approved August 23, 2017

 Electronic and Information Technology (EIT) Accessibility Policy

 Washington State University (WSU) is committed to providing equal access to electronic and information technology (EIT) for all students, staff, faculty, and others with disabilities.
 This includes the accessibility of instructional materials, documents, media, and other information provided through WSU’s telecommunication products, websites, online learning services, software systems, and information kiosks.

 All newly developed or procured EIT must meet the standards below, except where doing so would impose an undue burden or create a fundamental alteration.
 Legacy EIT is reviewed and addressed in accordance with the plans of the responsible parties, as identified in BPPM 85.55.
-Departments and University entities must carefully consider and consult with either the ADA Coordinator, the Office of Civil Rights Compliance and Investigation, or the Office of the President, before determining that an accessible product is an undue burden or creates a fundamental alteration.
+Departments and University entities must carefully consider and consult with either the ADA Coordinator, Compliance and Civil Rights, or the Office of the President, before determining that an accessible product is an undue burden or creates a fundamental alteration.
 Where compliance does pose an undue burden, departments or University entities must provide individuals with disabilities with an alternate means of access.

 Compliance with this policy and with the standards below are monitored by responsible WSU parties.
 See BPPM 85.55 regarding procedures for ensuring compliance and implementation of this policy.